Kimberlee97/tp/docs/DeveloperGuide.md

 * **3a.** User is currently viewing the archived list.
     * 3a1.
 System only considers active contacts and excludes archived ones.
     * Use case resumes at step 5.

-**Use case: Sort contacts by dates added**

-**MSS**

-Precondition: User is at the landing page of the app and has existing list of contacts.

-1. User selects “Sort by → Date Added”
-2. System rearranges contacts chronologically, with oldest client on top to prioritise loyal customers

-   Use case ends.

-**Extensions**

-* 1a.
-No contacts in list
-* 1b.
-System displays “Contact list empty”

-**Use case: Sort contacts by alphabetical order**

-**MSS**

-1. User opens the app
-2. User selects “Sort by → Alphabetical Order”
-3. System rearranges all contacts in A–Z order

-   Use case ends.

-**Extensions**

-* 1a.
-No contacts in list
-    * 1a1.
-System displays “Contact list empty”
-* 1b.
-Duplicate names exist
-    * 1b1.
-System sorts by secondary field (e.g., phone number or email)

 **Use case: Edit contacts to add new information about them**